When I first played rugby as a 6yr old boy, it was on dry winter afternoons, barefoot on the country club field in Winterton.

-Think Savea, North, Tuilangi, Huw Jones, Janse van Rensburg, Serfontein, Kriel.
+Think Savea, North, Tuilangi, Huw Jones, Janse van Rensburg, Serfontein, Kriel, Radradra, Vakatawa, Lomu.

 But Serfontein is small and he plays 12 for the majority of his teams?
-He is small, but he is aggressive & always looks for the contact rather than the space.
+He is small, but he is aggressive & always looks for the contact to protect the space outwide.
+Similar to Conrad Smith.
 He often takes 2 defenders over the gainline and does a great job of breaking a defense.
 Definitely a 13 in our style of play.

 14 & 15